-Thankfully, almost every fragrance from the Dior Homme line is still in production, and are regularly available at the retail shops.
+Thankfully, almost every fragrance from the Dior Homme line is still in production and is regularly available at retail shops.

 - Dior Homme Original – a floral woody fragrance released in 2020.
 The main notes include Iris, Cardamom, and Vetiver.
 The lasting power is 4 – 6 hours with moderate projection.

 - Dior Homme 2020 – a woody fragrance released in 2020.
 The main notes include Bergamot, Pink Pepper, and Iso E Super.
 The lasting power is 8 – 10 hours with moderate projection.